metakgp/mftp/README.md

    ```
 3. Follow the [installation steps for mftp](https://github.com/metakgp/mftp/tree/main/mftp#installation-1)
 4. Follow the [installation steps for mftp doctor](https://github.com/metakgp/mftp/tree/main/mftp-doctor#installation-1)
-5. Configure the mftp service
+5. Configure the mftp service.<br>
-   For linux systems MFTP & MFTP Doctor are available as a service and as cronjob.
-To configure it, execute the following commands after navigating into the root directory of the project (inside the mftp folder).
+   For linux systems, MFTP & MFTP Doctor are available as a service and as cronjob.
+To configure them, execute the following commands after navigating into the root directory of the project (inside the mftp folder).
    ```sh
    cd service/
    ./configure-service.sh